-h) Current and non-current classification
+(i) Current and non-current classification

 Assets and liabilities are characterised as either current or non-current in nature.
 Assets and liabilities that are to be sold, consumed or realised as part of the normal operating cycle even when they are not expected to be realised within twelve months after the reporting date have been classified as current assets or current liabilities.
-All other assets and liabilities are classified as non-current.
+All other assets and liabilities are classified as non current.

-i) Cash and cash equivalents
+(j) Cash and cash equivalents

-Cash and cash equivalents in the Statement of Financial Position includes deposits held in a Deposit Account held with the Treasurer.
+Cash and cash equivalents in the statement of financial position includes cash in the Special Deposit Account held with the Treasurer.

-For the purpose of the Statement of Cash Flows, cash and cash equivalents consists of cash and cash equivalents as outlined above.
+For the purpose of the statement of cash flows, cash and cash equivalents consists of cash and cash equivalents as outlined above.